OPENDAP/hyrax-docker/README.md

 * **ncwms** - The ncWMS application from our friends at the [Reading e-Science Centre](http://www.met.reading.ac.uk/resc/home/).

-Each of these images can be run standalone or; the last three can be combined via docker compose or ansible.
+Each of these images can be run standalone; the last three can be combined via docker compose or ansible.

-The service starts up providing access to the default data shipped with Hyrax, but can easily be started to serve data from the host machine.
+The Hyrax service starts up providing access to the default (test) data, but can easily be configured to serve data from the host machine (see **_Using Hyrax docker to serve your data_**).

 > NOTE: This code is based on work started by Gareth Williams at CSIRO and contributed to OPeNDAP.
 We are grateful for their support.